Case Study

 United States Bering Sea Groundfish Fisheries

-In 1992, the community development quota (CDQ) program was initiated to provide opportunities for Alaska communities to benefit from the harvest of, as well as begin participation in the processing of, BSAI groundfish fisheries.
-Approximately 10% of the annual quotas for BSAI groundfish are allocated to the 6 regional economic development entities authorised by the CDQ Program.
+In addition to the protection measures put in place by National Standard 8 to ensure the sustained participation of place-based fishing communities, the NPFMC also developed the community development quota (CDQ) program, implemented in 1992, to provide opportunities for Bering Sea and Aleutian Islands coastal communities to benefit from the harvest of, as well as begin participation in the processing of, BSAI groundfish fisheries.
+Approximately 10% of the annual quotas for BSAI groundfish and crab are allocated to the 6 regional economic development entities authorized by the CDQ Program.

-Numerous gear and time-area provisions have been established to reduce bycatch, reduce gear conflicts and protect essential fish habitat (Hollowed et al. 2011).
-Groundfish fisheries are constrained by prohibited species quotas which limit the amount of Pacific halibut, salmon, crab and herring that can be caught during directed groundfish fishing.
+Numerous gear and time-area provisions have been established to reduce bycatch, reduce gear conflicts and protect essential fish habitat (Hollowed et al., 2011).
+Groundfish fisheries are constrained by prohibited species catch quotas which limit the amount of Pacific halibut, salmon, crab and herring that can be caught during directed groundfish fishing.
 Pacific halibut bycatch is the primary constraint on flatfish fisheries.
 Salmon bycatch is the primary constraint on pollock fisheries.
 Directed fisheries for forage fish (capelin, krill, smelt, eulachon) or squid are prohibited and bycatch of forage fish and squid in directed groundfish fisheries is monitored.
 In the early 2000s spatial closures, seasonal allocations of the TAC and minimum stock size thresholds for opening directed fisheries of pollock, cod and Atka mackerel were put in place to protect endangered Steller sea lions.

 Resilience Attributes and Linkages